-The County is also required to select one of two available strategies for county-wide watershed assessment and trend monitoring.
-The County may choose to submit a comprehensive plan to monitor trends in biological, bacteria, and chloride impairments.
+The County is also required to select one of two available strategies for county-wide watershed assessment and trend monitoring (see PART IV.G.2).
+The County may choose to submit a comprehensive trend monitoring plan related to stream biology and habitat, bacteria, and chlorides.
 This includes monitoring biota, habitat assessment, and bacteria (E. coli, Enterococcus, or fecal coliform), and an assessment of chloride by measuring conductivity as a surrogate.
 Alternatively, the County may choose to accomplish this requirement through participation in the PMAC with an annual monetary contribution.